tarun360/tarun360.github.io/_pages/quotes.md

 - <i>"The mind is sharper and keener in seclusion and uninterrupted solitude.
 No big laboratory is needed in which to think.
 Originality thrives in seclusion free of outside influences beating upon us to cripple the creative mind.
 Be alone, that is the secret of invention; be alone, that is when ideas are born."</i> ― Nikola Tesla

 - <i>“You do not need to leave your room.
 Remain sitting at your table and listen.
 Do not even listen, simply wait, be quiet, still and solitary.
 The world will freely offer itself to you to be unmasked, it has no choice, it will roll in ecstasy at your feet.”</i> ― Franz Kafka

-- <i>“Above all, don't lie to yourself.
-The man who lies to himself and listens to his own lie comes to a point that he cannot distinguish the truth within him, or around him, and so loses all respect for himself and for others.
-And having no respect he ceases to love.”</i> ― Fyodor Dostoyevsky